SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Why the Test is Performed

-The test is done to confirm herpes virus infection.
+The test is done to check for a herpes virus infection.
 Herpes simplex virus causes genital herpes.
 It can also cause cold sores of the mouth and lips.
 Herpes zoster causes chickenpox and shingles.

 The diagnosis is often made by physical examination (your provider looking at the sores).
 The cultures and other tests are used to confirm the diagnosis.